mMcFab/blendercam/README.md

 * "Distance between lines" is no longer a constant measurement and has been replaced with "Tool Stepover", which is a percentage of the diameter of the active tool instead
 * Lots of names have been changed for consistency with other programs and hopefully reducing confusion - eg. Chains -> Sequences, Bridges -> Tabs, etc
 * Menus that require an operation are now nested within the operations menu.
 Menu options have been moved around and re-organised to be grouped in a semi-logical order
 * Lots of labelling and layout.box() used to make it easier to scan for options.
-I find the subtle changes in grey that Blender uses by default makes very difficult to distinguish when one set of options ends and another set starts - boxes help a lot
+The subtle changes in grey that Blender uses by default make it very difficult for me to distinguish when one set of options ends and another set starts - boxes help a lot
 * Names of tools, operations and sequences are validated and made unique whenever possible, since some things depend on the names being unique and consistent.
 * Operation names are properly sync'd with chains/sequences, and are removed from a sequence when deleted.
 This may require you to "rename" a sequence or operation to the same name for it to prepare the correct things to work properly if your chain/operation was created in a different/earlier version of BlenderCam
 * Process in background was hidden since it doesn't seem to work right now